autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 #### GNSS

+> Note: GNSS and EKF_GPS-IMU-ODOM are exclusive, if using high performance integrated navigation module, please launch GNSS function; With low cost GPS, please launch EKF_GPS-IMU-ODOM and disable GNSS.

 **Function**
 This GNSS module translates GPS coordinate(in navsatfix formation) into local reference-frame UTM coordinate, and use local reference-frame UTM coordinate to provide initial position information for NDT_LiDAR localization.

 **Interfaces**
 Input topic：
-/fix    --- *navsatfix formation*
+/micro_dds/gps_raw    --- *navsatfix formation*
-/gga_raw    --- *GGA data of GPS*
+/micro_dds/gga_raw    --- *GGA data of GPS*
-/rmc_raw    --- *RMC data of GPS*
+/micro_dds/rmc_raw    --- *RMC data of GPS*

 Output topic：
 /gnss_pose  --- *Local reference-frame location in map*

-**Performance**
-With short period blocked or drifted GPS signal，e.g. passing a short tunnel with high speed, the filtered data remains stable and smooth.
-With long period blocked or drifted GPS signal, after GPS signal gets normal, the filtered data may sightly vibrate.

 #### EKF_GPS-IMU-ODOM

+> Note: GNSS and EKF_GPS-IMU-ODOM are exclusive, if using high performance integrated navigation module, please launch GNSS function; With low cost GPS, please launch EKF_GPS-IMU-ODOM and disable GNSS.

 **Function**
 This EKF filter is used for multi sensor fusion localization.
 Based on different frequency and character of input data, EKF aims at provide a stable and accurate output location data even when GPS signal is blocked or drifted temporarily.